Jørn Andersen: Managerial career

+European years

-Andersen became youth manager of FC Luzern and returned to Germany again to manage the then-second-tier team Rot-Weiß Oberhausen from 2003 until 2004.
+Andersen became the youth manager of FC Luzern and returned to Germany again to manage the then-second-tier team Rot-Weiß Oberhausen from 2003 until 2004.
 After that spell he assisted Horst Köppel at Borussia Mönchengladbach.

-In May 2007, he signed to Greek top-flight team Skoda Xanthi to manage them from 2007 to 2008 on, but in June 2007 the contract was dissolved for private reasons.
+In May 2007, he signed to Greek top-flight team Skoda Xanthi to manage them until 2008, but in June 2007 the contract was dissolved for private reasons.

 In late 2007, he signed for 2.
 Bundesliga strugglers Kickers Offenbach, but was unable to save them from relegation.

 On 20 May 2008, he signed a two-year deal with 2.
-Bundesliga outfit Mainz 05, and under his reign the team achieved promotion to the Bundesliga.
-Despite the team's success, Andersen was fired on 3 August 2009.
+Bundesliga club Mainz 05.
+Under his reign, the team placed second in the league, and successfully won promotion to the Bundesliga.

-Mid December 2010, he was named manager of the Greek Super League team Larissa.
-After on 24 days in office, where the team lost three league matches and was knocked out of the cup competition, without scoring a single goal, he was let go.
+In December 2010, he was named manager of the Greek Super League team AEL.
+After 24 days where the team lost three league matches and was knocked out of the cup competition, without scoring a single goal, he was let go.

-Six months later, Andersen returned to Germany take charge of second division side Karlsruher SC.
+Six months later, Andersen returned to Germany to take charge of second division side Karlsruher SC.
+In this role, he handed the young Hakan Çalhanoğlu his senior debut.

 Andersen became manager of Austria Salzburg on 2 January 2015.

+Move to Asia

+Korea

 After leaving Austria Salzburg in December 2015, Andersen was appointed as manager of North Korea in May 2016.
 It marked the first time North Korea had appointed a foreign manager since 1993.
 In 2018, he departed from North Korea after two years working with the team.

-In March 2018, he was reportedly linked to Hong Kong.
+In March 2018, he was reportedly linked to Hong Kong, but did not end up taking the job.

-In June 2018, he was announced as the new manager of South Korean side Incheon United, in the K-League.
+In June 2018, he was announced as the new manager of South Korean side Incheon United in the K-League.
 He was sacked on 15 April 2019 with Incheon at the bottom of the table after collecting just four points from seven matches.

+Hong Kong

 In December 2021, Andersen was appointed as the head coach of Hong Kong, succeeding Mixu Paatelainen.

-In June 2022, he successfully led the Hong Kong Team in qualifying for the AFC Asian Cup 2023, which was the first time in 54 years.
+In June 2022, he successfully led the Hong Kong Team in qualifying for the 2023 AFC Asian Cup, which was the first time since 1968.

+He also led the Hong Kong under-23 team during the 2022 Asian Games, where they achieved a significant milestone by defeating four-time champion Iran.
+This victory propelled them into the semi-finals for the first time in history.

+On 1 January 2024, Andersen led Hong Kong to a historic victory, defeating China 2–1 in an international friendly.
+This win marked the first triumph in 39 years for Hong Kong over China.

+China

+On 12 June 2024, he was confirmed as head coach of China League One team Yunnan Yukun and signed an 18-month contract with the club.

+On 6 October, Yunnan earned promotion to the Chinese Super League with 4 rounds to spare.